greglaurent/typst-libs/press/README.md

 native heading semantics such as outlines and numbering.

 Configuration options and precedence belong to Cascade: exported defaults, then supported CLI inputs, then this document's config.
+Current Cascade exports accept `theme: "monochrome"` or a partial palette dictionary such as `theme: (fg: black, bg: white)`.
+Footnotes default to the body foreground;
+`footnotes: (fill: black, rule: black)` overrides their text and separator colors.
-Its palette is fixed at export time, and its page wrapper currently applies paper and margins rather than every Typst page option.
+These options pass through Press unchanged; regenerate older Cascade exports to enable them.
+The page wrapper currently applies paper and margins rather than every Typst page option.
 Passing an unsupported key does not add that capability.
 To add page numbering or another document-specific behavior, extend the factory:

 ```typ